The Gardens at Middleton Place

 Built in 1755, the House Museum interprets four generations of Middleton Family, with extraordinary family furniture, silver, porcelain, rare books and portraits on display.
 Birthplace of a signer of the Declaration of Independence, Middleton Place and the Middletons have played an important role in American history.
 The property has miraculously remained under the same family stewardship for some 320 years, and today, successfully preserves history for visitors to enjoy.

-In the newly rejuvenated 18th and 19th century Plantation Stableyards costumed interpreters demonstrate the skills once performed by enslaved Africans.
+In the newly rejuvenated 18th and 19th century Plantation Stableyards costumed interpreters demonstrate the skills once performed by enslaved people.
 The Stableyards bring to life the sights and sounds of a Low Country rice plantation.
 Craft artisans include a weaver, blacksmith, potter, and cooper/carpenter.
 Many heritage breeds are found in the living history Plantation Stableyards including Cashmere goats, Guinea Hogs, River Water Buffalo, Brown Swiss and Jersey cows, as well as Dominique and Rhode Island Red chickens.